-If you took all the creeks, streams, and rivers in the NPCA watershed and lined them up end to end, their length would stretch from Niagara to Florida and back.
+If you took all the creeks, streams, and rivers in the NPCA watershed and lined them up end to end, their length would stretch from Niagara to Cuba and back.
 Only 30% of this distance is adequately 'buffered' with vegetation.
-This means that 70% of our watercourses are extremely vulnerable to pollution.
-It is therefore not surprising that 70% of the NPCA's water quality monitoring stations have a rating of impaired water quality.
-If every person living along a watercourse in the NPCA's watershed maintained a riparian buffer, this would go a long way to improving the water quality of the creek.
+This means that 70% of our watercourses are extremely vulnerable to erosion and pollution.
+It is, therefore, not surprising that 70% of the NPCA's water quality monitoring stations have a rating of impaired water quality.
+If every person living along a watercourse in the NPCA's watershed maintained a riparian buffer, this would go a long way to improving the water quality of our watercourses.